Do You Want An Amazing Lawn? Follow Our Best Lawn Care Tips!

 Tip #4: Maybe you want to practice organic lawn care.
 Composting to fertilize turf can be an option, and you can feel good about participating in an earth-friendly world.
 Nitrogen from compost allows for roots to grow slowly, which is ideal.
 Composting is much more than just feeding; it builds and feeds the soil, as well.
 Compost contains micro-organisms, micro-nutrients and other organic matter that nourish the soil and provide for a healthy underground environment.

 Watering is crucial for obtaining a happy, healthy lawn.
-But it must be done properly to achieve the results.
+But it must be done properly to achieve the best results.
 It sounds easy, just turn on the sprinklers and let it rip!
 In order for your lawn to get the best hydration, make sure that you are providing you lawn the optimal amount of water and the right time of the day.
+Here are a few lawn care tips for watering your lawn.

 Tip #5: A simple test can be done by simply walking on your lawn.
 If footprints don’t disappear quickly, it’s likely because the grass blades don’t have enough moisture to recover.
 Watering in the morning is best because it’s cooler and winds are calm.
 Never water late into the evening.
 The later you water, the greater the chance for disease.
 If you haven’t watered regularly and you notice that your lawn is gray or a lackluster green, its time to water.
 In order to maintain a healthy lawn make sure that you water your lawn on a schedule.